-The results of the post-evaluation in condition AB, shown in table 3, are intermediate with respect to the other two conditions.
-While a high success rate is achieved for many of the best evolved robots, we can also observe some errors, performed mainly in Env.
-A. The robot run n.
-1 signals too early as indicated by the high negative offset.
+Env.
+A. The robot run number 1 signals too early-as indicated by the high negative offset.
 Thus, it makes many errors of type E1.
 A similar performance was produced by several other controllers evolved in condition +B. Other robots perform well in sound signalling, but they often cross the black edge of the circular band, making errors E2 or E4.
-This time, a similar performance was produced by several others controllers evolved in condition +A. Clearly, the condition AB has a more uncertain and variable outcome than the other two.
+This time, a similar performance was produced by several others controllers evolved in condition AB has a more uncertain and variable outcome than the other two.

-In conclusion, the above analysis reveals that the selective pressure corresponding to condition +A, which favours the progressive evolution of sensorymotor coordination and discrimination capabilities through sound signalling, produces an overall better performance of the evolved controllers.
+In conclusion, the above analysis reveals that the selective pressure corresponding to condition +A, which favours the progressive evolution initially of sensorimotor co-ordination followed by discrimination capabilities through sound signalling, produces an overall better performance of the evolved controllers.

-6 Evolution of robust discrimination strategies
+6. Evolution of robust discrimination strategies

 One of the most desirable features of an autonomous robot consists in its capability to adapt to varying environmental conditions.
-Research in biology has shown that the 'adaptability' of natural systems is generally bound within some limits which are determined by the evolutionary history of the species (see Breland and Breland, 1961, Bolles, 1970, Johnston, 1981).
-Animals, and especially humans, are also capable of coping with circumstances that it is reasonable to assume they have never encountered during their phylogeny.
-Although the nature of the mechanisms which allow an animal to adapt to 'novel' circumstances is still a controversial issue, biologists tend to assume that mechanisms evolved to accomplish a particular task, might subsequently carry out other adaptive functions different from those for which they have been evolved (Gould and Vrba, 1982).
+Research in biology has shown that the 'adaptability' of natural systems is generally bound within some limits that are determined by the evolutionary history of the species (see Breland and Breland 1961, Bolles 1970, Johnston 1981).
+Animals, especially humans, are also capable of coping with circumstances that it is reasonable to assume they have never encountered during their phylogeny.
+Although the nature of the mechanisms that allow an animal to adapt to 'novel' circumstances is still a controversial issue, biologists tend to assume that mechanisms evolved to accomplish a particular task might subsequently carry out other adaptive functions different from those for which they have been evolved (Gould and Vrba 1982).

-Evolutionary robotics makes it possible to bring these concepts within the domain of artificial autonomous systems (see Wheeler, 1996).
-That is, by evolving robot's controllers in varying environmental conditions, we might obtain agents which show the following characteristics: (i) they can easily adapt to several environmental conditions as long as they have experienced them during evolution; (ii) a phylogenetic history in varying environments might help the emergence of mechanisms which allow the final generation agents to cope with circumstances that their ancestors have never encountered.
+Evolutionary robotics makes it possible to bring these concepts within the domain of artificial autonomous systems (see Wheeler 1996).
+That is, by evolving robot's controllers in varying environmental conditions, we might obtain agents that show the following characteristics: (i) they can easily adapt to several environmental conditions as long as they have experienced them during evolution; and (ii) a phylogenetic history in varying environments might help the emergence of mechanisms that allow the final generation agents to cope with circumstances that their ancestors have never encountered.